The subject of comfortable nurses’ shoes is something I hold close to my heart.

 This closed air portal design helps to protect the wearer from germs or accidental spills.
 (Note, crocs or also available with open front end portals; some medical institutions do not allow these as the foot is not sufficiently protected).

 Similar to clogs, the open back variants will often include rear strap support.
-Due to the manufacturing process, these straps are made from a solid resin that is part of the single mould that actually creates the shoe.
+Due to the manufacturing process, these straps are made from a solid resin that is part of the single mold that actually creates the shoe.

 Athletic (tennis and sport) shoes